Should you throw out your smart TV in favour of the Epson’s TW550 projector? Let’s explore.

 There are many that would argue, both, for and against replacing their television sets with a projector.
 This argument can become quite pretty heated, but it all comes down to two main points, personal preference, and, more importantly, cost.
 It is important to notice that the cost referred to isn’t a simple once-off, but rather that of having to maintain the projector by replacing the bulb, for example.

-All of the connectivity options are located on the rear of the TW550.
+All of the connectivity options are located on the rear of the Epson’s TW550 projector.
 This includes one HDMI port, DVI, USB-A, USB-B, S-video, and RCA (video and audio) inputs.
-Again, there may be concerns over the amount of HDMI ports available, but nothing that can’t be fixed by means of an HDMI hub, something that I frequently use.
-Below the connection points you’ll find the 100V – 240V AC power supply input.
+Again, there may be concerns over the number of HDMI ports available, but nothing that can’t be fixed by means of an HDMI hub, something that I frequently use.
+Below the connection points, you’ll find the 100V – 240V AC power supply input.
 The unit itself consumes 277W for normal lamp use, and 230W in Eco mode.
 In standby mode, the unit consumes only 0.4W of power.

 Points of Concern

 Having a projector that doesn’t include vertical and horizontal shifting will always pose some sort of setup challenge.
-And the Epson TW550 isn’t immune to this.
-Setup on this occasion easily took up to 20 minutes to get the positioning, keystone, size, and height just perfect.
+And the Epson’s TW550 projector isn’t immune to this.
+Setup on this occasion-easily took up to 20 minutes to get the positioning, keystone, size, and height just perfect.
 All of this, and I hadn’t even started on the picture setup via the settings menu.

-The Epson TW550 carries an RRP of R9,805.54 including VAT, easily placing it below the R10,000 mark at which many view average 50” Smart TV.
+The Epson’s TW550 projector carries an RRP of R9,805.54 including VAT, easily placing it below the R10,000 mark — the price of an average 50” Smart TV.
 In addition, connecting my PC to the projector makes it a lot ‘smarter’ than the average, stand-alone Smart TV.
-There are many points to argue over when the ideal time to switch to projectors over that of the conventional TV.
-With an estimated R500 to replace the standard projector bulb these, the option is becoming a lot more enticing of late.
-The biggest pitfalls for the projector over TV are the weak contrast ratios, especially during day time viewing, as well as the quality of the content projected.
+There are many points to argue over when the ideal time to switch to projectors is over the conventional TV.
+With an estimated R500 to replace the standard projector bulb, the option is becoming a lot more enticing of late.
+The biggest pitfalls for the projector over TV are the weak contrast ratios, especially during daytime viewing, as well as the quality of the content projected.
 Watching any SD material on a 3m projection isn’t the most pleasant, and actually makes it seem a lot worse than viewing the same image on a TV.

-With cost not of too much concern, as shown above, and with many of working during the day and only really watching TV after 5pm in any case, there’s not much worries over brightness, at least for me.
+With cost not of too much concern, as shown above, and with many of working during the day and only really watching TV after 5pm in any case, there are not many worries over brightness, at least for me.
 Watching movies through the PC connection is decent, and watching 720p content from the DStv decoder is also ideal.
-HD sports are also very watchable, since many of the sporting activities are well lit in any case.
-The argument is swinging in favour of the projector in recent times, although it must be added, there’s still a heavy emphasis on personal preference.
-I, for one, will be happy to replace my TV for the TW550.
+HD sports are also very watchable since many of the sporting activities are well-lit in any case.
+The argument is swinging in favour of the projector in recent times, although it must be added, that there’s still a heavy emphasis on personal preference.
+I, for one, will be happy to replace my TV with the TW550.